El Yunque National Forest: Miscellaneous

 El Yunque National Forest has been incorrectly called the only rainforest in the United States National Forest Service, but it is actually the only tropical rainforest.
 There are others that are temperate rainforests including some in Alaska and the Pacific Northwest.

 In 2002, the U.S. Congress designated areas bounded by the Río Mameyes, Río de la Mina, and Río Icacos in the Caribbean National Forest as components of the National Wild and Scenic Rivers System.

+In 2021, Nikolai Mushegian bought a 288-acre (~1,17 square kilometers) plot of land adjacent to El Yunque National Forest for $2.2 million, and in 2022 he pledged to donate the plot to the United States Forest Service in order to support land and ecosystem conservation in Puerto Rico.
+The donation, thought to be the largest land donation to El Yunque in several decades, was completed by Nikolai's parents after his death.

 Contrary to the popular assumption, El Yunque Peak is not the highest mountain in either the Sierra de Luquillo or Puerto Rico.
 The highest mountain of the Sierra de Luquillo is El Toro, also located in the national forest, while the highest mountain in Puerto Rico is Cerro de Punta in the Cordillera Central on the border between Jayuya and Ponce.

 El Yunque is also the object of Puerto Rican folklore and pop culture.
 Along with the coqui and the Puerto Rican parrot, El Yunque is considered a symbol of Puerto Rico and Puerto Ricans.
 Along with the former two, it was chosen to be Puerto Rico's entry in the America the Beautiful Quarters program.
 Puerto Rico's only National Park Service site, San Juan National Historic Site had already been featured on the District of Columbia and United States Territories Quarters in 2009.